-- (a) Any costs related to pregnancy or childbirth except the additional costs incurred for eligible treatment of a medical condition. - (b) Investigations into miscarriage and assisted reproduction, or any consequence of any of the above or any treatment for them, except as shown in 6.3(a) above. - (c) Investigations into and treatment of infertility, or treatment designed to increase fertility (including treatment to prevent future miscarriage). - (d) Contraception or sterilisation (or its reversal) or any consequence of any of them or of any treatment for them. - (e) Treatment of or related to sexual dysfunction or any consequence of it. - (f) Gender re-assignment operations or any other surgical or medical treatment directly or indirectly associated with, gender re-assignment.
+- (a) Any costs related to pregnancy or childbirth except the additional costs incurred for eligible treatment of a medical condition. - (b) Investigations into assisted reproduction. - (c) Investigations into and treatment of infertility, or treatment designed to increase fertility (including treatment to prevent future miscarriage). - (d) Contraception or sterilisation (or its reversal) or any consequence of any of them or of any treatment for them. - Treatment of or related to sexual dysfunction or any consequence of it. - (f) Gender re-assignment operations or any other surgical or medical treatment directly or indirectly associated with, gender re-assignment.